 When Nature Calls Pest Control, Inc. has memberships in the following organizations:

 National Wildlife Control Operators Association (NWCOA) – assists persons or organizations providing commercial wildlife damage management and control activities through training, educating and promoting competence, service and integrity to the members of the wildlife damage management industry. (http://www.nwcoa.com).
-Owner has been a member since 2004 and is also a Certified NWCOA Instructor.
+Owner has been a member since 2004 and is also a Certified NWCOA Instructor and an Incoming Board Member for the next term.

 National Pest Management Association (NPMA) – is a non-profit organization committed to the protection of public health, food and property… Through the efforts of NPMA, the pest control industry is stronger, more professional, and more unified.
 The NPMA has guided its members and the pest control industry through the creation of verifiable training, the changing technologies used by the industry, and public and media relations.
 NPMA has been a clear, consistently positive voice for the pest control industry, a voice that is respected and listened to.
 Owner has been a member since 2004.